hongggf/Flutter_emart/README.md

 # Flutter E-Commerce Mobile Application

 A production-ready **Flutter mobile application** built using **GetX** for state management and routing.
-The app implements a real-world authentication flow with **token-based login** and **SharedPreferences** for secure token persistence.
+The application follows a real-world authentication flow with **token-based login** and **SharedPreferences** for secure token persistence.

 ---